ietf-wg-asdf/SDF/sdf.md

 Definitions in `sdfData` groups do not themselves specify affordances.
 These definitions
-are provided separately from those in
-`sdfProperty` groups to enable common modeling patterns, data constraints, and semantic anchor concepts to be factored out for data items that make up `sdfProperty` items and serve as input and output data for `sdfAction` and `sdfEvent` items.
+are provided separately from those in sdfProperty groups to enable common modeling patterns, data constraints, and semantic anchor concepts to be factored out for data items that make up sdfProperty items and serve as input and output data for sdfAction and sdfEvent items.
-The `sdfData` definitions only spring to life by being referenced in one of these contexts (directly or indirectly via some other `sdfData` definitions).
+The sdfData definitions only spring to life by being referenced in one of these contexts (directly or indirectly via some other sdfData definitions).

-It is a common use case for such a data definition to be shared between an `sdfProperty` item and input or output parameters of an `sdfAction` or output data provided by an `sdfEvent`.
-`sdfData` definitions also enable factoring out extended application data types such as mode and machine state enumerations to be reused across multiple definitions that have similar basic characteristics and requirements.
+It is a common use case for such a data definition to be shared between an sdfProperty item and input or output parameters of an sdfAction or output data provided by an sdfEvent. sdfData definitions also enable factoring out extended application data types such as mode and machine state enumerations to be reused across multiple definitions that have similar basic characteristics and requirements.